chikakoto/facial-expression-recognition/reports/final_report.md

 #### 6.1.4 Classification Reports

 Classification report also indicates a similar result as the confusion matrices.
 Highest F1-score of each classification are disgust, happy and surprise labels.
 Happy and disgust recall is higher than precision, however surprise precision is higher than its recall.
-Happy label shows high scores because it has more data than any other labels.
+Happy label shows high scores because it has more data  than any other label.
 Disgust score is not precise due to the resampling.
 Surprise label has the lowest number of data, therefore the precision could mark higher than recall.

 ![Figure 17](figures/figure17.png)